creskopper/habous-prayer-times-api/README.md

 # Habous Prayer Times API (unofficial)

-This API provides access to prayer times and information about available cities from the [Habous.gov.ma](https://habous.gov.ma/) website.
+This API provides access to API Morocco's prayer times and information about available cities from the [Habous.gov.ma](https://habous.gov.ma/) website.
 Please note that this API is unofficial and is not affiliated with or endorsed by the official "Ministry of Habous and Islamic Affairs".

 ## Overview